A Waking Nightmare For Women In Sport

 So, more deliberation and challenge to follow in a story stretching back to 2009, when 18-year-old Semenya ran the fastest 800m time of the year to win gold at the Africa Junior Championships.

 A month later, in August, Semenya was asked to undertake a gender test before the World Championships in Berlin.
 She is told by her own federation that it is a random doping test – and is therefore unaware of what she is agreeing to.
 She wins the 800m world title and then, somehow, news of her gender test reaches the media.
 It will be another three months before reports start suggesting that Semenya has female and male characteristics.
-Even so, she is cleared to race season after season, picking up more titles along the way.
+Even so, she is cleared to race season after season, picking up more titles along the way – as a woman among women.

-Come 2016, we find Semenya taking Olympic gold against a backdrop of questions from fellow runners suggesting she should not be eligible to compete as a woman.
+Come 2016, we find Semenya taking Olympic gold against a backdrop of questions from fellow runners suggesting she should not be eligible to compete among women.

-In 2017, research commissioned by the IAAF concludes that female athletes with high testosterone levels have a “competitive advantage” and in April last year that led to the IAAF introducing new rules for female runners with naturally high testosterone.
+In 2017, research commissioned by the IAAF concludes that female / women athletes with high testosterone levels have a “competitive advantage” and in April last year that led to the IAAF introducing new rules for female / women runners with naturally high testosterone.

 Semenya challenges that and in February this year, her challenged was heard by the CAS.
 She loses the case on May 1 but sin June 3, that is set aside by the Swiss Federal Supreme Court.